 Further detailed advice can also be found on the Food Standards Agency website.

-If your business has gas appliances, flues, pipework or safety devices then you must make sure they are maintained and in a safe condition.
+All employers and the self-employed are to ensure that gas appliances, flues, pipework or safety devices are maintained and in a safe condition.

 If your annual gas safety inspection is due, you must ensure this is undertaken while adhering to social distancing measures.